crossplatformkorea/flutter_boilerplate/README.md

 flutter pub run build_runner build --delete-conflicting-outputs
 ```

+> If using vscode, you can [download extension](https://marketplace.visualstudio.com/items?itemName=Kaiqun.build-runner) for auto build.

 ### Simple usage

 In current boilerplate, `user.dart` file is created and below code is written.